 Google puts it very nicely indeed: Forested trails lead to lookouts with sea views, plus an open-air stage for music performances.

 As the months passed, I began to appreciate Gdańsk for the amount of green space the city possesses.
-In addition to Jaśkowa Valley Park, significant green spaces in Gdańsk include Ronald Reagan Park (near the beach) and the Tricity Landscape Park.
+In addition to Jaśkowa Valley Park, large green spaces in Gdańsk include Ronald Reagan Park (near the beach) and the Tricity Landscape Park.

 There are quite a few other parks which are worth visiting, including Brzeźnieński Park, Oliwa Park, Orunia Park and Pope John Paul II Park in the district of Zaspa.
 Each park has its own unique atmosphere.